Indian Point Energy Center: Closure

 At the end of 2015, Governor Cuomo began to ramp up political action against Indian Point, opening investigations with the state public utility commission, the department of health, and the department of environmental conservation.
 To put the public service commission investigation in perspective, most electric outage investigations conducted by the commission are in response to outages with a known number of affected retail electric customers.
 By November 17, 2017, the NYISO accepted Indian Point's retirement notice.
 In January 2017, the governor's office announced a phased closure of Indian Point by 2020 (Unit 2) and 2021 (Unit 3).

 Unit 2 shut down in April 2020 and Unit 3 shut down in April 2021.
 Holtec will be purchasing the plant from Entergy and dismantling it.
 A report by the New York Building Congress, a construction industry association, has said that NYC will need additional natural gas pipelines to accommodate the city's increasing demand for energy.
 Holtec faced criticism from the community for its plan to discharge wastewater from Indian Point into the Hudson River.
 Legislation then passed in the NY State Senate and Assembly to prevent any discharge into the Hudson River.
+This legislation was blocked in 2025, with a judge stating that the bill could not protect the radiological safety of the public or the environment, as such a thing could only be mandated by the federal government; Governor Kathy Hochul and Attorney General Letitia James intended to appeal the decision.
+The wastewater, which is contaminated with tritium, would result in a dosing of roughly 0.012 millirem to the public if released; this is less than 1/1000 of the federal limit.
+Environmental groups such as Riverkeeper argue that the water should be allowed to remain in storage for at least one half-life of tritium to pass, reducing its radioactivity by half.